-The Joe Burrow rookie card market needs to be revisited now that he’s done for the rest of the season.
-While this may come as a big disappointment for some, we can’t help but feel optimistic.
+The Joe Burrow rookie card market needs to be revisited now that the official comeback trail has begun.
+While the injury was certainly a big disappointment, we can’t help but feel optimistic.
 For starters, Joe Burrow answered any and all questions about whether or not his college success would translate to the gridiron of the NFL.
 In just over half a season of play, Burrow threw for nearly 2,700 yards and 13 TDs against only 5 interceptions.
 Additionally, he was able to post a solid rating of 89.8, a completion percentage of 65.3, and an average yards per game of nearly 270.
-And even though all of that amounted only to a 2-7-1 record, you’ll be hard-pressed to find anyone putting the Bengals season on Burrow.
+And even though all of that amounted only to a 2-7-1 record, you’ll be hard-pressed to find anyone putting the Bengal’s record on Burrow.

 Random thought of the day: Did anyone think Justin Hebert would be making this big of an impact this early??